 Dr. Mohammed Sharif, President of the Kurdistan Islamic Forum, who was a member of the Committee, said: "Prime Minister Nechirvan Barzani paid close attention to the amendment of the Personal Status Law and personally followed its progress.
 He knew that it would have been difficult to amend the law without Islamic scholars because the issue required complete expertise in Islamic jurisprudence.
 Some of the clerics were strongly opposing.
-They were dissatisfied with the improvements that were made in the amended law.
+They were dissatisfied with the amended law.
 However, our work was compatible with Islamic Sharia.
 Even when we sat with them in the Parliament, they could not defend their claims."